RedCatPoet/RCP-Web-Code/src/content/testFolder/index.md

 ---
-title: "I’m Sol De La Cruz, A network engineer and database admin based in Chicago"
+title: "This is a large test"
-meta_title: "About"
+meta_title: "Test Page"
-image: "/images/author.png"
+image: "/images/Sol-DLC-portrait.jpg"
 draft: false

 what_i_do: